EmmanuelOga/plangs2/README.md

 - [ ] Add a "short description", since desc. of many plangs is too long.
 - [ ] Revise data: tags: better-c, educational.

+- [ ] Fix grid display when there's less than 1 full row of thumbnails.
+Adjust sizing, etc.

 ## TODO

+- [ ] Add an "authors" Vertex to link to Blog post authors.
 - [ ] Tweak backdrop-filter in Safari.
 - [ ] Create a ToolBar component: we need some buttons to interact with eachother.
 - [ ] Prefetch some URLS on hover.